AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 In addition, as part of the effort to reinforce security and authentication process, Adobe Campaign client application now calls Campaign APIs directly using the IMS technical account token.
 Migration for technical operators is detailed in a dedicated article, available in [this page](ims-migration.md).

-This change is applicable starting Campaign v7.3.5, and will be **mandatory** starting Campaign v8.6.
+This change is already applicable in Campaign Classic v7, and will be **mandatory** to move to Campaign v8.

 ## Are you impacted?{#migrate-ims-impacts}

-As a Campaign Classic v7 hosted or managed services customer, this procedure applies to you.
+This procedure applies to all Campaign users which are not already connecting to Campaign with their Adobe ID.

 If operators in your organization are connecting to Campaign client console using their login/password (aka. native authentication), you are impacted, and should migrate these operator(s) to Adobe IMS as detailed below.

 Migration to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"} is a security imperative to make your environments secure and standardized, as most of the other Adobe Experience Cloud solutions and apps are already on IMS.

-## How to migrate?{#ims-migration-procedure}
+## How to migrate Hosted and Managed Services environments? {#ims-migration-procedure}

-### Prerequisites{#ims-migration-prerequisites}
+### Prerequisites {#ims-migration-prerequisites}

-Before starting the migration process, you must reach out to your Adobe Transition Manager so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).
+Before starting the migration process, you must reach out to your Adobe Transition Manager (for Managed Services customers), or to Adobe Customer Care (for other hosted customers), so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).

 ### Key steps {#ims-migration-steps}

 Key steps for this migration are listed below:

-1. Adobe upgrades your environments to Campaign Classic v7.3.5.
-1. After the upgrade, you can still create new users with both methods, as native user or with IMS.
-1. Your internal Campaign Administrator must add unique emails to all native users on the Campaign client console, and confirm to your Adobe Transition Manager once this is done.
+1. Your internal Campaign Administrator must add unique emails to all native users on the Campaign client console, and confirm to your Adobe Transition Manager (or to Adobe Customer Care) once this is done.
 This step is detailed in [this section](#ims-migration-id).
 1. Work with Adobe to secure a date for Adobe to run automated migration for your non-technical users (operators) and product profiles.
 This step requires an hour window with no downtime to any of your instances.
 1. Your internal Campaign Administrator validates these changes, and provides sign-off.
 After this migration, you must no longer create any further operator authenticating with his login and password.

 You can now migrate your technical operator(s) to Adobe Developer Console as detailed in [this technote](ims-migration.md).
-This step is mandatory if you are using Campaign APIs.
+This step is mandatory starting Campaign Classic v7.3.5 if you are using Campaign APIs.

-Once this migration is completed, confirm to your Adobe Transition Manager: Adobe then marks the migration as complete, and blocks new native user creation and native user login.
+Once this migration is completed, confirm to your Adobe Transition Manager (for Managed Services users), or to Adobe Customer care (for Hosted customers).
+Adobe then marks the migration as complete, and blocks new native user creation and native user login.
 Your environment is then secured and standardized.

+## How to migrate Hybrid and On-Premise environments? {#ims-migration-procedure-on-prem}

+Key steps for this migration are listed below:

+1. Your internal Campaign Administrator must configure Adobe IMS as detailed in [this section](../../integrations/using/configuring-ims.md).
+1. Then add unique emails to all native users on the Campaign client console.
+This step is detailed in [this section](#ims-migration-id).
+1. Create users and product profiles in Adobe Admin Console as detailed in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/admin/permissions/manage-permissions.html){target="_blank"}.
+1. Enable the **Connect with Adobe ID** option for all operators.
+1. Implement Adobe IMS for your connection as detailed in [this page](../../integrations/using/implementing-ims.md).

 ## Frequently Asked Questions {#ims-migration-faq}

 ### When can I start the migration? {#ims-migration-start}

-A prerequisite for the migration to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"} is to upgrade your environment to Campaign Classic v7.3.5.
+A recommendation for the migration to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"} is to upgrade your environment to Campaign Classic v7.3.5.

 You can start IMS migration on your stage environment, once it is upgraded to Campaign Classic v7.3.5, and accordingly plan for production environment.